natebash/cah-game/README.md

 A web-based, real-time multiplayer card game inspired by the classic party game, Cards Against Humanity.
 This project allows users to create and join game rooms, play with friends, and display the game on a central screen for a party setting.

 ## ✨ Features

 - **Real-time Multiplayer:** Gameplay is synchronized for all players using WebSockets (Socket.IO).
 - **Game Rooms:** Create a game and invite friends with a unique 4-letter game code.
 - **Dedicated Score Board View:** A special view designed for a central TV or shared screen, showing the black card, submissions, and scoreboard.
+You can now easily access this view by clicking "Create Score Board" on the main menu.
 - **Player & Host Roles:** The first player to create a game is the host and can start the game and kick players from the lobby.
 - **Card Czar Rotation:** The role of the judge (Card Czar) automatically rotates to the next player each round.
 - **Score Tracking:** The game automatically keeps score and declares a winner at the end.
 - **Two Game Modes:**
   - **Score Limit:** The game ends when a player reaches a predefined score.
   - **Endless Mode:** The game continues until a vote is initiated and all active players unanimously agree to end it.
+- **Democratic Mode:** Players vote on submissions instead of a single Card Czar choosing the winner.
 - **Player Reconnection:** If a player's connection drops, they have a 2-minute window to rejoin the game with their score and cards intact.
 - **Kicking Players:** The host can remove players from the lobby before the game begins.
+- **Custom Cards:** Players can submit their own white cards during gameplay.

 ## 🚀 Setup and Installation